princeevansonstud/Portfolio-Platform/README.md

 ## Future Plans:
 - Allow the sharing of projects individually without disclosing user privacy.
 - Easy Log-in via Google or GitHub.
-- Implementation of a community page for user-to-user interactions
+- Implementation of a community page for user-to-user interactions.

 ##Licences:
 This webpage is licensed under MIT
 ## Authors: